-These delicious Maple Baked Chicken & Potato Waffles are a healthy and savory twist on your classic chicken and waffles recipe.
+These delicious Maple Baked Chicken and potato Waffles are a healthy and savory twist on your classic chicken and waffles recipe.

 I was in the mood for some down-home-cookin’ so I thought I would put these two together on a plate and do just that.
 You have your classic chicken and waffles but with a twist and a touch of the healthy stick.
-A drumstick that is baked, not fried and the potatoes cooked in a waffle iron.
-It is appealing to the eye and the kids will remember this one…
+A baked drumstick, not fried and the potatoes cooked in a waffle iron.
+It is appealing to the eye, and the kids will remember this oneโฆ

 Enjoy!
 XOXO San